 We have seen in Trisomy 21, all cells have an extra copy of the chromosome number 21.
 In Mosaic Down Syndrome, there is a mixture of cells.
 Some cells will have a normal pair of chromosome 21.
 This means that the cells have two chromosomes.
 The other cells will have three copies.
 In short, some cells have the correct number of chromosomes while others have more.
 According to www.healthline.com children the Mosaic Down Syndrome have a higher IQ as compared to children with other forms if Down Syndrome.
 One symptom that I have found exclusive to Mosaic DS is having white spots in the iris of the eye.
 This I didn’t know.
 Important to note is, symptoms will vary from one individual to another.
 The degree will also vary.

 I hadn’t interacted with this type of Down Syndrome and translocation until when I decided to talk about the condition.
 Anyway, they say learning is a continuous process.
-There is no cure for Down syndrome but treatment is available.
+There is no cure for Down syndrome but there are various management therapies that are helpful.
 Children with DS may be in be in need of physical, occupational and speech therapy to help with development.

 Sources: Childrens’ hospital philadephia